Malay Singaporeans: History of the Malay kings of Singapore

 In 1819, Tengku Long signed a treaty with the British led by Sir Stamford Raffles.
 In exchange for British protection and recognising him as Sultan of Johor, Tengku Long agreed to allow the British to establish a trading post in Singapore.
-Proclaimed as Sultan Hussein Shah, he became the Sultan of Johore.
+Proclaimed as Sultan Hussein Shah, he became the Sultan of Johor.
 Hussein Shah's claim to be Sultan of Johor and Singapore was by all accounts not recognised by the Malay rulers and was only a nominal title.
 Sultan Hussein on his part, did not pursue any active claim to his sovereignty rights over Johor, spent much of his time at his residence in Istana Kampong Glam until he moved to Malacca in 1834.

 In 1835, Sultan Hussein Shah died and was succeeded by his eldest son, Tengku Ali.
 In 1855, due to his debts caused by his extravagant lifestyle, Sultan Ali formally ceded his sovereignty rights of Johor to Temenggong Daeng Ibrahim with the exception of the Kesang territory in Muar, plus an annual stipend for his family.
 Thus, Temenggong Daeng Ibrahim was made the de facto Maharajah of Johor until his death in 1862.
-He was succeed by his son Abu Bakar, who eventually went on to become the Sultan of modern Johor in 1886.
+He was succeeded by his son Abu Bakar, who eventually went on to become the Sultan of modern Johor in 1886.

 After Sultan Ali's death in 1877, disputes broke out among his descendants.
 In the late 1890s, they went to court, where it was decided that no one in the family had the rights as the successor to the sultanate and the land at Kampong Glam should revert to the state [Tengku Mahmud vs. Tengku Ali, Straits Settlements Laws Report 1897 (Vol. 5)].